 7) Where do I start edging?

 Before you start edging, you need to be aware of where the cutting point is for that edger so you can control the cut pattern.
-Setting up an edger is an article by itself (see "Edger Adjustments" in the February/March 2005 issue of Hardwood Floors).
+Setting up an edger is an article by itself (see this YouTube video blog from HF blogger Wayne Lee on setting up the B2 edger).
 If you do not know how to do it, then contact your manufacturer or local distributor.
 Assuming the edger is set up and working properly, you start on the left and work to the right around the perimeter of an area.
 The rotary cut of the edger is the most aggressive cut of all the floor sanding machines; knowing how to keep the scratch pattern with the grain as much as possible minimizes edger swirl marks.
 A typical first cut with an edger is 60 or 80 grit, then completed with 100 grit after the floor has been filled.
 To soften the cut of the abrasive, there are edger pads that are used under the bolt with an abrasive disc for the final edging.
 By using edger pads, the abrasive disc cuts less aggressively and also leaves a finer scratch.

 8) When is the best time to trowel-fill the floor?